redeyesdemonkyo/s3get/README.md

-# s3get simple object storage downloader
+# s3get simple cli object storage downloader

 ## WHy should you use it
 s3get provides a simple cli go binary that allows downloading of S3 compatible